pku0xff/CC-Riddle/datasheet.md

 4. **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use(ToU)?** If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions.

-   The dataset can only be used in academic area.
+   This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The full text of the license can be accessed at the following link: https://creativecommons.org/licenses/by-nc-sa/4.0/.

 5. **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?** If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions.